 Windows 10: Go to Settings > Devices > Printers and Scanners > select your Printer > click on Manage > click on Printer Properties.

-3. On Printer Properties screen, you should find the Printer IP Address in “Location” section of the General tab.
+3. On the “Properties” screen, you will find the Printer IP Address in Location section of the General tab.

-If you cannot find Printer IP Address in General tab, switch to Ports Tab and select the Port that has the check mark.
+If you cannot find the Printer IP Address in General tab, switch to Ports tab and select the Port that has the check mark.

 Widen the Port Column to see if the IP Address is listed.
-If not, click on Configure Port and you should be able to see the IP Address of the Printer on the next screen.
+If not, click on the Configure Port button.

 4. Find Printer IP Address Using Control Panel